slifin/breeze/README.md

 ## About
-Signal is a document to help developers increase context and meaning expressed through code.
+Signal is a document to help writers increase context and meaning expressed through code.

 ## Send the Message